 • Kidney failure – If there is an inability to excrete fluid from the body can cause fluid buildup in the blood vessels resulting in pulmonary edema.
 People with advanced kidney disease, dialysis is necessary to remove the excess body fluid.

-• Brain trauma, bleeding in the brain, severe seizure, brain surgery result in fluid accumulation in the lungs causing neurogenic pulmonary edema.
+• Injury or trauma to the brain, Haemorrhage in brain, in cases of severe seizure, brain surgery which occasionally results in fluid accumulation in the lungs hence leading to neurogenic pulmonary edema.

-• Due to pneumothorax and pleural effusion there is rapid expansion of the lungs .This can leads to pulmonary edema.
+• Due to certain conditions like pneumothorax and pleural effusion there is rapid expansion of the lungs hence leading to pulmonary edema.

 • Overdose of aspirin leads to aspirin intoxication especially in elderly person which leads to pulmonary edema.